nurcahyaari/coma/README.md

 - 👨‍💻 Managing user with their access control
 - 📦 Simpel to manage stage, application, key, and its on air configuration
 - 🚀 Real-time publishing configuration to the listener
-- 📦 SDK with many programming language implementation (currently only support Golang & Node.js)
+- 📦 SDK with many programming language implementation (currently only supports Golang & Node.js)

 ## Roadmaps